National Library of Australia

 Copying and publishing of unpublished manuscript material is subject to copyright restrictions.
 For such material, written permission to publish must be obtained from the copyright holder(s).
 Copying of unpublished material for research purposes is permissible 50 years after the death of the creator of the material.

-Items from this collection should be cited as '[Title or description of manuscript item], Papers of Sir John Overall, National Library of Australia, [class/series/file number]'.
+Items from this collection should be cited as '[Title or description of manuscript item], Papers of Sir John Overall, National Library of Australia, MS 4874 [class/series/file number]'.

-The MS 4874 consignments were donated in two instalments: the main instalment by Overall in 1975, and a smaller addition by his son, Tim, in 2001.
+The MS 4874 consignments were donated in three instalments: the main instalment by Overall in 1975, and two smaller additions by Tim his son, in 2001 and his daughter-in-law, Diane in 2017.

 Further correspondence by Overall is located among the Records Relating to the Grenfell Ruddock Memorial (MS 4588).
 Texts of a speech given by Overall at the opening of St John's Schoolhouse Museum, Canberra in 1969 are held at MS 2662 and MS 4577.
 An interview recorded by Mel Pratt with Overall in 1973 is in the Oral History Collection at ORAL TRC 121/45.
 Other papers relating to Overall's official duties in the Commonwealth Works Department, the National Capital Development Commission and Cities Commission will be found in the collections of the National Archives of Australia.